 The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is a standardized test administered by the College Board and co-sponsored by the National Merit Scholarship Corporation (NMSC).
 The scores from the PSAT/NMSQT are used to determine eligibility and qualification for the National Merit Scholarship Program, an academic competition for recognition and scholarships.
 The PSAT 10 and PSAT 8/9 are not considered for entry.

 FHS students are given the opportunity to take the PSAT during both their 10th and 11th grade years, during school hours on a Wednesday in mid-October, at no cost to the student.
 Since PSAT tests have to be ordered by the testing coordinator over the summer, students who are interested in taking the PSAT need to make sure they fill out the Fall Testing Registration Form sent out by the testing coordinator in the spring prior to the testing school year, and select PSAT.

 To take the PSAT/NMSQT or PSAT 10 with accommodations, students with documented disabilities must return a Parent Consent Form that will be mailed home from the school.
 Since the deadline for submitting all documentation is in late August, the process for requesting accommodations should start in the spring of the previous school year.

 The ACT is considered an achievement test, which means that it directly tests what you have learned in high school.
 The ACT tests knowledge in English, Math, Reading, and Science.
 The Writing portion of the ACT test is optional.
 Please contact the college(s) of choice if you have questions about whether or not you should register for ACT Plus Writing.
 For additional information and on-line registration, go to www.actstudent.org.

-11th graders at FHS are given an opportunity to take the ACT, during school hours on February 20th, at no cost to the student.
+11th graders at FHS are given an opportunity to take the ACT, during school hours, at no cost to the student.
 Juniors will have an opportunity to send their scores to up to four colleges, and will NOT need to register online for this test, as the pre-registration will also be completed during school hours.
 This is a real ACT test, so please take it seriously, and take the time to prepare!